-Retiree Dental and Vision Insurance:

-The Premium Supplement for the retiree's dental and vision insurance is dependent upon the retiree's years of service with Centralina.
+Retiree Dental and Vision Insurance - The Premium Supplement for the retiree's dental and vision insurance is dependent upon the retiree's years of service with Centralina.
 The Premium Supplement for Dental and Vision Insurance shall be administered as follows:

-- If the retiree has less than fifteen (15) years of service with Centralina, as of his/her retirement date, no portion of the premium for dental and vision will be paid by Centralina; - If the retiree has completed at least fifteen (15) years of service with Centralina, as of his/her retirement date, Centralina will pay 50% of the active employee coverage amount for dental and vision; - For example, if the monthly premium for dental insurance is twenty-eight (28) dollars, Centralina will pay fourteen (14) dollars, or 50% towards an active employee's coverage.
-A retiree with 15 years of service to Centralina will receive 50% of the active employee's covered amount or seven (7) dollars. - If the retiree has completed more than fifteen (15) years of service with Centralina, as of his/her retirement date, the premium for dental and vision will be increased by two (2%) percent for each full year of completed service in excess of fifteen (15) years with a maximum benefit of eighty (80%) percent.
+- If the retiree has less than 15 years of service with Centralina, as of his/her retirement date, no portion of the premium for dental and vision will be paid by Centralina; - If the retiree has completed at least 15 years of service with Centralina, as of his/her retirement date, Centralina will pay 50% of the active employee coverage amount for dental and vision; - For example, if the monthly premium for dental insurance is \$28, Centralina will pay \$14, or 50% towards an active employee's coverage.
+A retiree with 15 years of service to Centralina will receive 50% of the active employee's covered amount or \$7. - If the retiree has completed more than 15 years of service with Centralina, as of his/her retirement date, the premium for dental and vision will be increased by 2% for each full year of completed service in excess of 15 years with a maximum benefit of 80%.